- What is the purpose of a Local Plan?

 3. What are the stages of the Local Plan?

 We have kept the process of developing the Local Plan open and transparent.
-The key stages below were publicised widely before and during the first public consultation, and in the autumn was updated again with estimated dates, as below.
+The table below sets out the key stages in plan making and where we are now.

 |